dcorb/jquery.eu-cookie-consent/README.md

     'hideOnScroll': true,
     'scrollDelay': 4000,
     'beforeShowFn': function($el){
-       // Notice, the first argument is the the element, wrapped as a jQuery object.
+       // Notice, the first argument is the element, wrapped as a jQuery object.
-       $el.addClass('EUc--metro'); // a Windows metro style
+       $el.addClass('EUc--metro'); // gives a Windows metro style button

        // return true to show the message.
 Otherwise return true;